Published 2014-01-14.

 $ sbt ";testOnly ScalaTestDemo -z \"The ’Hello world’ string should contain 11 characters\"" [info] Loading global plugins from /home/mslinn/.sbt/0.13/plugins [info] Loading project definition from /var/work/course_scala_intro_code/courseNotes/project [info] Set current project to IntroScalaCourse (in build file:/var/work/course_scala_intro_code/courseNotes/) [info] Updating {file:/var/work/course_scala_intro_code/courseNotes/}coursenotes... [info] Resolving org.ccil.cowan.tagsoup#tagsoup;1.2 ... [info] Done updating. [info] Compiling 4 Scala sources to /var/work/course_scala_intro_code/courseNotes/target/scala-2.11/test-classes... [info] ScalaTestDemo: [info] The "Hello world" string [info] - should contain 11 characters [info] - should start with "Hello" [info] - should end with "world" [info] ScalaCheck [info] Passed: Total 0, Failed 0, Errors 0, Passed 0 [info] ScalaTest [info] Run completed in 203 milliseconds. [info] Total number of tests run: 3 [info] Suites: completed 1, aborted 0 [info] Tests: succeeded 3, failed 0, canceled 0, ignored 0, pending 0 [info] All tests passed. [info] Passed: Total 3, Failed 0, Errors 0, Passed 3 [success] Total time: 8 s, completed Jan 26, 2016 11:22:51 AM

-causes only those tests affected by the most recently
+A leading tilde in combination with testQuick causes only those tests affected by the most recently

 modified change to be recompiled and tested.